5random/cvd/README.md

 values include ``cv2.CAP_DSHOW`` and ``cv2.CAP_MSMF`` on Windows.
 If omitted, OpenCV will choose the default backend for the platform.

+### Enumerating supported camera modes

+``probe_camera_modes()`` tests a set of common resolution/FPS pairs to discover what the connected camera supports.
+The function now reuses a single ``cv2.VideoCapture`` instance while cycling through the options instead of reopening the device for every combination.
+This speeds up probing on systems where camera initialization is slow.

 ### External camera capture

 The motion detection controller can rely on another controller for camera frames.